Reverse Polish notation

-Reverse Polish notation (RPN), also known as reverse Łukasiewicz notation, Polish postfix notation or simply postfix notation, is a mathematical notation in which operators follow their operands, in contrast to Polish notation (PN), in which operators precede their operands.
-It does not need any parentheses as long as each operator has a fixed number of operands.
-The description "Polish" refers to the nationality of logician Jan Łukasiewicz, who invented Polish notation in 1924.
+Reverse Polish notation (RPN), also known as reverse Łukasiewicz notation, Polish postfix notation or simply postfix notation, is a mathematical notation in which operators follow their operands, in contrast to prefix or Polish notation (PN), in which operators precede their operands.
+The notation does not need any parentheses for as long as each operator has a fixed number of operands.